conveos/widget-CCAT-react/README.md

 ```

-### Debuging The Widget :
+### Debugging The Widget :

 In order to debug your App while using the widget-ccat-v2 widget, it might be better to first install the widget by cloning the repo and then debug it.
-The code of the npm package is the same as the one in the repo , so if there are not any problems with the cloned widget , there should not be any with the npm package.
+The code of the npm package is the same as the one in the repo, so if there are not any problems with the cloned widget, there should not be any with the npm package.

 ### Extending The Widget :

-In order to extend the capabilities of the widget, it is advised to clone the widget loccaly as it is easier to manage and debug.
+In order to extend the capabilities of the widget, it is advised to clone the widget locally as it is easier to manage and debug.

 ## Tenancy Plugin Feature

 There is also a version of the widget under the feature/tenancy branch that is designed to work along with the Tenancy Plugin mad for the Cheshire Cat framework ( see here : https://github.com/conveos/cheshirecat-tenancy-plugin).

-The Tenancy Plugin feature  enables the capability to use the Cheshire Cat and the widget in multiple environments while only having a Single Cheshire Cat Instance .
+The Tenancy Plugin feature enables the capability to use the Cheshire Cat and the widget in multiple environments while only having a Single Cheshire Cat Instance.

 This feature adds an extra field **"tenant_id=< YOUR_TENANT_ID>\n"** needed for initialization which later added as a prefix whenever the user sends a message, on the sendMessage function of the widget.